6.15. Solid Menu

 Perform the processing.

 6.15.5.
-Convert Lattice
+Convert Lattice (Primitive-Conventional)

 Converts between primitive cells-conventional cells for cells displayed in the main window.
 Uses spglib in the background.